muratk5n/thirdwave/en/README.md

 ---

-AFR Map - Added Western Sahara, Central African Republic, and Tunisia, a "major non-NATO ally".
+AFR Map - Added Western Sahara, Central African Republic, and Tunisia - "a major non-NATO ally".
 TUN is surely not enjoying the pressure it is getting for their non-democratic turn from US but I put them in the US-friendly list.
 Western Sahara is in limbo internationally, but RU now sides with it against Morocco (see item 21/2).